 - Drive real-time per-customer pricing online with an integration

 Keeping customers happy and loyal is the primary function of a Customer Relationship Management (CRM) system.
 It helps you achieve this by recording and storing every customer interaction across multiple contacts and channels.
 The data it collects allows your marketing or customer success departments to tailor their communication to existing and prospective customers.
 Companies can organize and segment all aspects of the customer experience with the right CRM system.
 Its ability to target the right information to the right prospects leads to improved customer experience and higher sales volume.

 Important things you can do with a CRM system:

 - Analyze purchase patterns

 OMS – Order Management System

 The way customers make purchases has been forever changed by the internet and digital technology.
 Consumers want to buy anywhere, fulfill anywhere and return anywhere.
 Fulfillment operations need to make use of digital technology as well.
 Getting a product from shopping cart to front porch with perfection is the function of a good Order Management System (OMS).
 This process can be fraught with challenges from aligning inventory and orders across multiple channels, to making complex decisions about shipping carriers and rates, to tracking fulfillment with third-party logistics.
-As sales increase in volume, outdated labor-intensive processes like tracking your orders and inventory with spreadsheets simply must go.
+As sales increase in volume, outdated labor-intensive processes like tracking your orders and inventory with spreadsheets or even an ecommerce platform’s built-in tools no longer hold up.
 A good OMS helps a business track orders, inventory and fulfillment.
 Modern order management systems allow the automation of internal processes from order to fulfillment leading to happy customers and incremental sales growth.